 Also, I want to thank my readers for your wonderful support of my trio arrangement of Carol of the Bells.
 I am overwhelmed with gratitude!
 I wrote it because there is a need for simple trios that can be learned with very little practice for a program or group lesson.
 If your students are playing this I would love it if you would go to my store, select it, and add a review!

 If you are looking for all my free music you can find a link to it all here.
 Christmas Music

-If you’re looking for the golden oldie material I made before 2013, use this link.
+If you’re looking for all the Christmas activities use this link.
 You will find games, worksheets, and printables.
-Christmas Material before 2013
+Christmas Material